Taking you through a successful practice session, one step at a time

 You’ve finally set aside the time to practice—no easy feat amidst all the commitments we have to our work, our peers and ourselves.
 Congratulations on choosing a rewarding and creative commitment to add to your schedule; you won’t regret it!
 Now, let’s make sure you get the most out of this session for which you’ve sacrificed your time.

 Unsurprisingly, all good practice sessions are planned.
 If you take advantage of the incredible human affinity with patterns and habits, you can make each practice session structured and rewarding.
-We all have days when, although we know we should practice, we just don’t feel like it.
+We all have days when, although we know we should practice, we just don’t feel motivated.
 Forming strong habits can help us work through these days; even just by doing our usual warm-ups, we can convince the body and the mind to get on with it and suddenly, we’ve achieved our full practice session with minimal suffering.
-For this reason, the power of that first step, a strong warmup routine is perhaps the most important aspect of practice sessions that I’ll be covering in this series.
+Given this power of the first step, a strong warmup routine is perhaps the most important aspect of practice sessions.

 Designing an Effective Warmup